Getting started with a brand new blog can seem like an overwhelming process at first.

 If you want to monetize your blog and turn it into a business, WordPress.org is the better option.

-Here are some of the reasons why we feel that you should NOT start a blog with a free WordPress site:
+Here are some of the reasons why we feel that you should NOT start with a free WordPress site:

 - Only allowed up to 3GB of space until you have to upgrade to a paid plan